TraxData313/crucifixion-date-determination/README.md

     “The Jews therefore, because it was the preparation, that the bodies should not remain upon the cross on the sabbath day, (for that sabbath day was an high day)...”
     — John 19:31 (KJV)

-    - The High Sabbath (John 19:31) refers to Nisan 15, the first day of the Feast of Unleavened Bread, a holy convocation (Leviticus 23:6–7).
+    - The High Sabbath (John 19:31) refers to Nisan 15, the first day of the Feast of Unleavened Bread.
+    - Both the **weekly Sabbath** and the **High Sabbath** are called **holy convocations** and **days of rest**:
+        - “Six days shall work be done: but the seventh day is the sabbath of rest, **an holy convocation**; **ye shall do no work therein**: it is the sabbath of the LORD in all your dwellings.” — Leviticus 23:3 (KJV)
+    - It is explicitly called a **holy convocation** and a day of **rest**:
+        - “And on the fifteenth day of the same month is the feast of unleavened bread unto the LORD: seven days ye must eat unleavened bread.
+In the first day ye shall have **an holy convocation**: **ye shall do no servile work therein**.” — Leviticus 23:6–7 (KJV)
+        - “In the fourteenth day of the first month at even is the LORD's passover.
+And on the fifteenth day... **ye shall do no manner of servile work therein**.” — Numbers 28:16–18 (KJV)
     - This High Sabbath is distinct from the weekly Sabbath (Saturday).
 Every 15th of Nisan is a Sabbath regardless of the day of the week.

 2. The Crucifixion Timing

     - Jesus was crucified on Passover, the 14th of Nisan, which was a Wednesday that year.
     - The next day (Thursday, 15th of Nisan) was the High Sabbath.
-    - The women couldn't go to the tomb that day (Luke 23:56), then rested again on the weekly Sabbath (Saturday).
+    - The women couldn’t go to the tomb that day (Luke 23:56), then rested again on the weekly Sabbath (Saturday).
+    - They **prepared spices and ointments** between the two Sabbaths (Luke 23:56), which is **only possible if Friday was a work day** — impossible under the traditional Friday crucifixion model.

 3. Three Days and Three Nights — Literally